8-Week Mindfulness for Wellbeing Course

 We call the course ‘Mindfulness for wellbeing’ because we are not running the course in a clinical environment, and so we are free to dynamically adjust some of the practices to suit those who attend.

-Are there ID requirements or an age limit to attend the course?
+Are there ID requirements or an age limit to attend the daytime 8-Week Mindfulness for Wellbeing Course?

 The course is open to anyone aged 18 years or over.